Band-e Amir National Park

+According to the Wildlife Conservation Society (WCS), who helped the Afghan government set up the park, Band-e-Amir is one of the few travertine systems in the world.
 They were created by the carbon dioxide rich water oozing out of the faults and fractures to deposit calcium carbonate precipitate in the form of travertine walls that today store the water of these lakes.
 Band-e Amir is one of the few rare natural lakes in the world which are created by travertine systems.
-The site of Band-e Amir has been described as Afghanistan's Grand Canyon, and draws thousands of tourists a year.
-The river is part of the system of the Balkh River.
+The site of Band-e Amir has been described as Afghanistan's Grand Canyon National Park, and draws more than 100,000 local and foreign tourists annually.